craftingcity/The-Known-World/Prenotes Dec 06 23.md

 Gringold asks Paulo to find someone to tail [[Moses the Brave]].

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 7th of Weeding, 105 AF, as they travel northward towards the Rectium Chapter House of [[Arthur's Knights]]